jbnam/twists/README.md

 ## 2) twists_clve

-twists_clve is a command line program written in C/C++ and CUDA for computing and store the following number theoretic values:
+twists_clve is a command line program written in C/C++ and CUDA for computing and store the values of $L(E, 1, \chi)$ for $\mathcal B_{k,N}(X)$ and some other number theoretic values related with them.
+For a fixed $E$ and $k$, when $X$ gets large, the computations for obtainig the values of $L(E, 1, \chi)$ demand massive computaional power.

-a linux compatible system with a NVIDIA graphics processing units (GPU).
+Interestingly, one of the ways to achieve the goal is to use a General Purpose Graphic Processing Units (GPGPU).
+CUDA is one of those in the present time.
+For a practical example, for $X$ is a couple of millions and CUDA GPU with around 3000 cores, the total computational time can be reduced by a couple of thousand times faster than using one core of CPU.

 ### System and Libraries Requirements